-Block I is part of the 51.5-acre West End neighborhood that was formerly the location of Landmark Mall.
+Block K is part of the 51.5-acre West End neighborhood that was formerly the location of Landmark Mall.
 Originally developed as an outdoor mall in 1965, Landmark was the first mall in the region to feature three anchor department stores.
 During the late 1980s, when open-air malls fell out of favor, the owners enclosed the center.
 The retail sector continued to evolve and by 2010, the mall was largely vacant.
 In May 2022, the applicant began demolishing the former mall and outlying buildings to prepare for the redevelopment of individual blocks.
-Block I encompasses a portion of the former Macy's parking lot plus two one-story buildings that were most recently a SunTrust bank and Arlington Forest Service Center.
+Block K encompasses portions of the former parking lot adjacent to Duke Street, the Macy's building, and the central mall atrium and shops.